RMUR99/Weather-APP/README.md

 # Weather-APP
 Weather app using Node.js

-The weather API was fethced feom OpenWweather
+The weather API was fethced from OpenWweather API which wher you can get the API for free

 Output Result :